Table of Contents[Hide][Show]

-Earlier this year, Starbucks announced a new menu offering: Sous Vide Egg Bites.
-They are one of their only gluten free food options and I’ve seen several people raving about them on social media.
-I tried them while traveling when there were no other decent breakfast options and I’ll give it to Starbucks on the taste… they are good.
+A year or so ago, Starbucks announced a new menu offering: sous vide egg bites.
+They are one of their only gluten-free food options and I’ve seen several people raving about them on social media.
+I tried them while traveling when there were no other decent breakfast options and I’ll give it to Starbucks on the taste… they are good!

 Why Sous Vide Rocks

 I’ve been experimenting with sous vide cooking for about six months and it has become one of my go-to kitchen gadgets.
 If you aren’t familiar with it, sous vide cooking uses circulating water at a carefully controlled temperature to achieve incredible results.
 The best steaks, chicken, and eggs I’ve ever cooked were cooked in a sous vide.

 In the past, this method required a big machine and was most often used in restaurants.
 Most methods also use plastic bags to submerge the food in water (so I’d never tried it because we avoid plastic if at all possible).

 Now, thanks to smaller and much less expensive home sous vide immersion machines (like this one that I have), sous vide is possible at home!
 It is still a pretty expensive kitchen gadget, but I asked for it as a gift for a big-ish birthday (me=getting old!) and have used it a lot!

 After much experimentation, I’ve also found that this recipe is possible without a sous vide machine (although not quite as good).
 In fact you can do it three ways: